orta/relay/website/spec/Connections.md

 # Reserved Types

-A GraphQL Relay server must reserve certain types and type names to support the pagination model used by Relay.
+A GraphQL server which conforms to this spec must reserve certain types and type names to support the pagination model of connections.
 In particular, this spec creates guidelines for the following types:

  - Any object whose name ends in "Connection".